-FINAL Item No. 4

 Chairs, and programs of study in the University in any subject that GFC thinks fits.
 GFC has thus established an Academic Planning Committee (GFC APC), as set out in Section 3 of the GFC Policy Manual.
 GFC delegates its power to recommend to the Board on the budget to the GFC APC.
 2. GFC Academic Planning Committee (APC) Terms of Reference/3.
-Mandate of the Committee:

-"APC is responsible for making recommendations to GFC and/or to the Board of Governors concerning policy matters and action matters with respect to the following: [...]
+Mandate of the Committee: "APC is responsible for making recommendations to GFC and/or to the Board of Governors concerning policy matters and action matters with respect to the following: [] 2.
+Units a.

-2. Units

-a.
 Subject to Article 32 of the Faculty Agreement, to recommend to GFC on the establishment and termination of Faculties, Departments, Schools and divisions, and on mergers involving Faculties, Departments or Schools.
 (Divisions are defined as academic units with authority over student programs.
 They may be budgetary units and may or may not be part of an existing Department.)"

-3. Board Learning and Discovery Committee (BLDC) Terms of Reference:

-"3.
-MANDATE OF THE COMMITTEE

-Except as provided in paragraph 4 hereof and in the Board's General Committee Terms of Reference, the Committee shall, in accordance with the Committee's responsibilities with powers granted under the Post-Secondary Learning Act, monitor, evaluate, advise and make decisions on behalf of the Board with respect to matters concerning the teaching and research affairs of the University, including proposals coming from the administration and from General Faculties Council (the "GFC"), and shall consider future educational expectations and challenges to be faced by the University.
+3. Board Learning and Discovery Committee (BLDC) Terms of Reference: "3.
+MANDATE OF THE COMMITTEE Except as provided in paragraph 4 hereof and in the Board's General Committee Terms of Reference, the Committee shall, in accordance with the Committee's responsibilities with powers granted under the Post-Secondary Learning Act , monitor, evaluate, advise and make decisions on behalf of the Board with respect to matters concerning the teaching and research affairs of the University, including proposals coming from the administration and from General Faculties Council (the "GFC"), and shall consider future educational expectations and challenges to be faced by the University.
 The Committee shall also include any other matter delegated to the Committee by the Board.

-Without limiting the generality of the foregoing the Committee shall:

-I. review proposals and recommendations of GFC concerning the establishment, continuation and re-organization of faculties, schools, departments and make recommendations to the Board in respect thereof[.] [...]

-4. LIMITATIONS ON DELEGATION BY THE BOARD

-This general delegation of authority by the Board to the Committee shall be limited as set out in this paragraph.
-Notwithstanding the general delegation of authority to the Committee as set out in paragraph 3, the Board shall make all decisions with respect to:
+Without limiting the generality of the foregoing the Committee shall: [] I. review proposals and recommendations of GFC concerning the establishment, continuation and re-organization of faculties, schools, departments and make recommendations to the Board in respect thereof[.] [] 4.
+LIMITATIONS ON DELEGATION BY THE BOARD This general delegation of authority by the Board to the Committee shall be limited as set out in this paragraph.
+Notwithstanding the general delegation of authority to the Committee as set out in paragraph 3, the Board shall make all decisions with respect to: a. the establishment, continuation, reorganization or abolition of faculties, schools and departments; b. program approvals involving the creation or abolition of a degree program (but not specializations of an existing degree)."

-a. the establishment, continuation, reorganization or abolition of faculties, schools and departments; b. program approvals involving the creation or abolition of a degree program (but not specializations of an existing degree)." -- -- reduing (molade meeting dates) T Consultative Route Faculty of Arts Chairs Council (February 15, 2012) - for information; (parties who have seen the Faculty of Arts Council (April 11, 2012) - for information; proposal and in what capacity) Vice-Provost (Academic), Office of the Provost; Strategic Initiatives Group (May 15, 2012) - for discussion Approval Route (Governance) (including meeting dates) Women's Studies Executive Committee (December 13, 2010) - for recommendation; Women's Studies Council (November 10, 2011) - for recommendation; Faculty of Arts Executive (February 9, 2012) - for recommendation; GFC Academic Planning Committee (May 23, 2012) - for recommendation; General Faculties Council (May 28, 2012) - for recommendation; Board Learning and Discovery Committee (to be determined) - for recommendation; Board of Governors (to be determined) - for final approval.
+Consultative Route Faculty of Arts Chairs Council (February 15, 2012) - for information; (parties who have seen the Faculty of Arts Council (April 11, 2012) - for information; proposal and in what capacity) Vice-Provost (Academic), Office of the Provost; Strategic Initiatives Group (May 15, 2012) - for discussion Approval Route (Governance) (including meeting dates) Women's Studies Executive Committee (December 13, 2010) - for recommendation; Women's Studies Council (November 10, 2011) - for recommendation; Faculty of Arts Executive (February 9, 2012) - for recommendation; GFC Academic Planning Committee (May 23, 2012) - for recommendation; General Faculties Council (October 1, 2012) - for recommendation; Board Learning and Discovery Committee (November 19, 2012) - for recommendation; Board of Governors (December 14, 2012) - for final approval.
 Final Approver Board of Governors